 Payment Plans allow students to pay their fees in installments.
-Students who owe more than $250 in a term will be allowed to sign up, make a 20% down payment along with a nonrefundable $25 Payment Plan fee, and make monthly payments.
+Students who owe a minimum of $250 in a term will be able to sign up, make a 20% down payment along with a nonrefundable $25 Payment Plan fee, and make monthly payments.

-Payment Plans are not available to students with anticipated Financial Aid or Veteran Benefits.
+- Payment plans are not available to students with anticipated financial aid or veterans benefits.

-- The $25 fee is not refundable if students sign up for a Payment Plan and later become eligible for Financial Aid or Veterans Benefits.
+- The $25 fee is not refundable if a student signs up for a payment plan and later becomes eligible for financial aid or veterans benefits.

-- If students become eligible for Financial Aid or Veterans Benefits those awards will be applied to the remaining balance on the payment plan.
-Certain types of FInancial Aid may not apply to fees (e.g. bookstore awards).
+- If a student becomes eligible for financial aid or veterans benefits, those awards will be applied to the remaining balance on the payment plan.
+Certain types of financial aid may not apply to fees (e.g. bookstore awards).

-The final installment is due before the next term’s registration period begins.
-A hold, preventing future enrollment, will be placed on the student’s account who do not pay off their Payment Plan in full by the final installment’s due date.
+- The final installment is due before the next term’s registration period A registration hold, preventing future enrollment, will be placed on student accounts with an unpaid payment plan balance remaining after the final installment date has passed.

-Students on Payment Plans are required to purchase parking permits in person at the Student Accounting Office (students with a balance on their account cannot purchase permits online.)
+- Students on a payment plan are required to contact the Student Accounting Office to purchase a parking permit (students with a balance on their account cannot purchase a permit online).

-When a class is added or dropped or cancelled.
+- When a class is added, dropped or cancelled

-If fees on the Payment Plan are not received by the final installment date, a hold will be placed on the student’s account preventing future enrollment.
+- If fees on the payment plan are not paid by the final installment date, a hold will be placed on the student’s account preventing future enrollment.